 The contribution limits for a Solo 401k plan are very high.
-You can contribute up to $55,000 per year, and $61,000 per year if you are age 50 or older.
-In 2019, the contribution limit will increase to $56,000 per year (or $62,000 if you are age 50 or older).
+You can contribute up to $56,000 per year, and $62,000 per year if you are age 50 or older.
 IRS Publication 560 has more information on overall plan contribution limits.

 First, determine or estimate your net earnings.
 Keep in mind earnings are different than dividends.Contributions are based on earnings, not dividends.
 Similarly, S-corp shareholders must calculate contributions based on earnings, not pass through profits.
 You will generally show your earnings in Box 1 of the IRS W2 form.